Managing Files and File Size in myLesley Courses and Organizations

 Media created by others

-If you are not the creator of the media or do not have permissions from the publisher, you cannot upload the media into your course/organization as this may be a violation of copyright.
-This includes copies of DVDs and CDs that you have purchased.
-If the content exists on the web (ex YouTube, PBS, the library media databases), you may either link to it or embed it in your course.
+If you are not the creator of the media or do not have permissions from the publisher, you cannot upload the media into your course.
+This includes copies of DVDs that you have purchased.
+If the content exists on the web (ex YouTube, Vimeo, PBS, library media databases), you may either link to it, or embed it anywhere you see the text/content editor (ex Ultra Documents, Assignments, Discussions, etc.).

 The best way to share your Zoom recording depends on how you recorded your meeting and how you want/need to share these recordings.
-For more information on recording your Zoom meetings see Zoom: Getting Started with Recording.
+Refer to the Zoom: Getting Started with Recording support article for more information.

-If you recorded your Zoom meeting in the cloud, simply post a link to the recording.
-Users can then watch the recording online at their convenience.
-Please note that only the owner of the Zoom account can download recordings.
+If you recorded your Zoom meeting in the cloud, post a link to the recording in your myLesley course.

-Upload Local Recording to myLesley Via Kaltura Media
+Upload Your Zoom Recording to myLesley via Kaltura Media

-If you recorded your Zoom meeting locally (to your computer), upload the recording to myLesley via Kaltura Media so that your users can watch the recording from within myLesley.
-Please note that only the owner of the video can download content from their Kaltura Media.
+If you recorded your Zoom meeting locally (to your computer), upload your recording to myLesley via Kaltura Media.
+Please note that others cannot download your Kaltura Media content.

 Reuse Files

 Are you using the same file or image multiple times in your course/organization?
-Instead of uploading the same file multiple times (and creating multiple copies in the Content Collection), upload it once then link to it.
+Instead of uploading the same file multiple times, upload it once and then link to the item in the Content Collection.

 From your Course/Organization Content area or from within a Learning Module or Folder, click on the + button and select Content Collection.